hedyhli/outline.nvim/README.md

 - New restore location keymap option to go back to corresponding outline location synced with code (see config `restore_location`).

+Screen recordings of some of the features is shown at the bottom of the readme.

 ## PRs

 [Skip this section](#symbols-outlinenvim)